flame-code/FLAME/docs/geopt.rst

     default: ``1.d2``

 **geoext**: (logical) Some atomic simulation packages (e.g., LAMMPS, GULP, etc.) come with their own implementations of geometry optimizers.
-If  ``True``, these  extrenal optimizers will be used.
-Not yet implemented for all extrenal codes.
+If  ``True``, these  external optimizers will be used.
+Not yet implemented for all external codes.

     default: ``False``